richasardana/richasardana.github.io/team/_posts/2023-08-18-gabriel-garcia.md

 scholar:
 image: /assets/images/team/gabriel-garcia.jpg
 cv:
-alum: false
+alum: true
 ---
-Gabe is an undergraduate student at [Cornell University] in CALS majoring in biology with a minor in American Indian and Indigenous Studies (expected graduation 2026).
-Gabe joined the lab in August 2023.
+Gabe was an undergraduate student at [Cornell University] in CALS majoring in biology with a minor in American Indian and Indigenous Studies.
 He also loves teaching others languages and going on long runs.
+Gabe joined the lab in August 2023, until his graduation in May 2026.
+He is currently a medical student at the Icahn School of Medicine at Mt.
+Sinai.

 [Cornell University]: https://www.cornell.edu/